-As a registered member of the TRA website, we have full access to a list of teachers that are suspended from teaching or have sanctions.
-The website will also verify whether a candidate is a qualified teacher as well as whether non-teaching staff have any disciplinary issues, prohibitions, sanctions or restrictions that might prevent them from taking part in certain activities or working in specific positions.
+As a registered member of the Teaching Regulation Agency website, we have full access to check whether teachers or others are suspended from teaching or have sanctions.
+The website will also verify whether a candidate is a qualified teacher as well as whether non-teaching staff have any disciplinary issues, prohibitions, sanctions or restrictions that might prevent them from taking part in certain activities or working in specific positions and provide a list of those prohibited under the 128 check.

-To check teacher status, we perform the TRA 'Teacher Status Check' via the Department for Education's sign-in-portal.
-To check the status for non-teaching staff, we perform the 'TRA List Check' via the same portal.
+To check teacher status, we perform the TRA 'Teacher Status Check' and 'TRA List Check' via the Department for Education's sign-in-portal.

 If a candidate has QTLS, we use the Professional Register provided by the Society for Education and Training to verify continued registration.
+(A link to this can be accessed via the TRA site as well.

-All checks are done annually and any restrictions are logged within the candidate's record and periodically reviewed to ensure compliance adherence.
+All checks are done at least annually and any restrictions are logged within the candidate's record and periodically reviewed to ensure compliance adherence.